jakobzhao/geog571/labs/lab01/readme.md

 ### 3.3 Upload files to GitHub

 Once you have drafted out your resume in the `resume.md` file.
 You will upload this file to the **root** of the project repository `https://github.com/[account_username]/[account_username].github.io` .
-In general, there are three solutions to complete this task, we will introduce them one by one.
+In general, there are three options to complete this task, we will introduce them one by one.
+Notably, **among these three options, we recommend you choose the third one - `Atom based commit and push`.**

 #### 3.3.1 Drag & drop